 Preparation for hurricane season (June 1 - Nov.
 30) is a way of life in South Florida.
-This page provides tips and resources to help our SOUTHCOM family stay prepared.
+This page provides tips and resources to help our SOUTHCOM personnel and families stay prepared.

 U.S. Navy satellite image of Hurricane Irene off the coast of Florida in 2011.
 (U.S. Navy photo)